How to Impress Interviewers for Graphic Design Jobs

 When presenting your portfolio, keep it neat, clean, and professional.
 Present your portfolio in a professional, well-lit room that is quiet and free of distractions.

 The presentation should be concise.
 Maintain eye contact with the interviewer.
-Do not read through your portfolio during the interview; keep it on your desk until the interview ends.
+Do not read through your portfolio during the interview; keep it on your desk until it ends.

 Conclusion